Guest Post Guidelines

-- If possible, please resize large photos to 480 pixels wide.
+- Please resize all photos to 480 pixels wide.

-- Please indicate where you would like your photo placed by writing a short description of the photo in parentheses in the body of your work.
-Please do not use the photo file name as your description.
+- Please indicate where you would like your photo placed by writing the file name in parentheses.

 We may edit your piece for grammar and usage errors.
 If we feel any edits are needed to the content, we will contact you.

 While we want you to write about what you are passionate about, we do ask that you avoid highly controversial topics or topics that are highly political or highly religious.
 We are a community of many and while we realize that our group is full of different opinions and beliefs we do not want to create an environment that alienates anyone.
 If you choose to discuss religion or politics in your piece please do it in a community friendly and nonjudgmental way.
 Thank you for your understanding on this matter.

 If you have been assigned a deadline, please do your best to meet your deadline.
 If you run into any problems please contact Julie right away.
 If you miss your deadline we will do our best to run your post but we can not guarantee it.
 We are currently asking for your final post two-weeks ahead of its run date.
 Please try to make all edits and changes before you submit your post.